 Is there a bridge to Nantucket?
 No, Nantucket is an island off the coast of Cape Cod in Massachusetts and only accessible by sea and by air.

 Where should I stay on Nantucket?
 Nantucket offers a rich diversity of accommodations ranging from full-service resorts to quaint bed and breakfasts.
-While there are close to 900 rooms available there is also the option of renting a private home independently or through a real estate agent.
+While there are more than 900 rooms available, another option for larger familes and groups it to rent a private home through a real estate agent.

 Is Nantucket accessible to people with special needs?
-As in most communities in the United States, public and private efforts to improve structural and programmatic access on Nantucket are ongoing.
-A guide for visitors with special needs is published by the Commission on Disability and is available by contacting the Chamber, Nantucket Visitor Services or the Commission directly at 508-228-8085.
-Be sure to look for the “W” symbol appearing throughout our member listings for businesses who state they are wheelchair accessible.
+There is ongoing effort on Nantucket to improve accessibility to al. A guide for visitors with special needs is published by the Commission on Disability and is available by contacting the Chamber, Nantucket Visitor Services or the Commission directly at 508-228-8085.
+Be sure to look for the “W” symbol appearing throughout our member listings and our Official Guidebook for businesses who state they are wheelchair accessible.

 When are the Daffodil Festival and Christmas Stroll this year?
+Our world famous Christmas Stroll takes place each year on the first weekend in December and our delightful celebration of spring, the Daffodil Festival happens the last weekend in April.
 These Chamber-sponsored events and many more annual festivals and happenings can be found in Special Events.

 As a summer worker, how can I secure housing and a job?
-The most comprehensive listing of available jobs and house/room rentals are located in the classified section of Nantucket's local newspaper, The Inquirer & Mirror or Nantucket.net’s classifieds section.
+For information housing, cost of living and other regional information, we suggest you check our regional website, www.capeandislandssummerjobs.com.
+The most comprehensive listing of available jobs and rentals are located in the classified sections of Nantucket's media: